shyper-org/Unishyper/README.md

 sudo bash -c 'echo 1 > /proc/sys/net/ipv4/conf/tap0/proxy_arp'
 ```

-Add the feature `tcp` in the `Cargo.toml`.
+Add the feature `net` in the `Cargo.toml`.
 Unishyper use the network stack [smoltcp](https://github.com/smoltcp-rs/smoltcp) to offer TCP/UDP communication.

 By default, Unishyper's network interface uses `10.0.0.2` as IP address, `10.0.0.1`
 for the gateway and `255.255.255.0` as network mask.